bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/2_queries.md

   ```

   Them, remove kalo udah:
-  > (if there was a related `Author` model), if there was no `author` associated with an entry, it would be treated as if there was also no `name` attached, rather than raising an error because of the missing `author`. ..
+  > , if there was no `author` associated with an entry, it would be treated as if there was also no `name` attached, rather than raising an error because of the missing `author`. ..

   - Tapi:
     - related `Author` ✔️ / `authors` adaan